mwiens91/sm64-route-optimizer/README.md

 alternatives: all 100 coin combined stars share the prerequisites of the regular course star they are combined with.

-I've given this limitation quite a bit of thought.
+I've given solving this limitation quite a bit of thought.
 The algorithm would need to be modified.
-Specifically, in the
-[first step of the algorithm](#the-first-step), you would need to iterate over all special stars—now including all 100 coin combined stars—and also therefore drop the branch that optionally includes a star's 100 coin combined star alternative (since these are now in the array being iterated over).
-Additionally, Since stars would now have multiple prerequisites it could use for a given base star, the topological sort would need to be modified.
+Specifically, in the [first step of the algorithm](#the-first-step), we'd need to include 100 coin special stars in the main iteration instead of dealing with them in a branch.
+Additionally, since stars would now have multiple prerequisites they could choose for a given base star prerequisite, the topological sort would need to be modified.
 This is all possible though.

 The real challenge is designing the configuration file in an elegant way that avoids excessive complexity and redundancy.
 I haven't yet been able